 Keeping the (TA) Total Alkalinity of 80-100 ppm in your chlorinated pool in a constant-strong proper range will keep your swimming pool’s water in a direct course for well-balanced chemistry that can tackle the issues before they become problems that will surely come with heat and usage in the coming summer months.

-For great articles that can keep you out of the Pool Supply Store stay here at MyWaterEarth&Sky for the information, you need to “be the Master of your pool”- pools & spas need reliable testing and sampling procedure using reagents, test strips, or digital probes to perform basic maintenance tests for pH, alkalinity, calcium hardness, and of course chlorine ……………………… Continue reading
+For great articles that can keep you out of the Pool Supply Store stay here at MyWaterEarth&Sky for the information, you need to “be the Master of your pool”- pools & spas need reliable testing and sampling procedures using reagents, test strips, or digital probes to perform basic maintenance tests for pH, alkalinity, calcium hardness, and of course chlorine ……………………… Continue reading

 References: pH and Chlorine values for good water quality